-Potential negligible, temporary, adverse impacts to ground safety would be expected under Alternative 1 during construction and demolition activities.
+Potential negligible, temporary, adverse impacts to ground safety are expected under Alternative 1 during construction and demolition activities.
 Construction of new facilities and demolition or renovation of existing facilities would expose Air Force and contractor personnel to safety hazards from heavy equipment operation, HAZMAT, falls, construction equipment, and potentially noisy and confined environments.
-The safety hazards would be typical of industrial construction projects but would be short term during the construction or demolition of individual buildings.
-To minimize health and safety risks, contractors would be required to maintain site-specific health and safety programs that follow applicable regulations.
+The safety hazards are typical of industrial construction projects but would be short term during the construction or demolition of individual buildings.
+To minimize health and safety risks, contractors are required to maintain site-specific health and safety programs that follow applicable regulations.
 Davis-Monthan AFB personnel and contractors would review these programs prior to beginning work to ensure appropriate actions are followed to reduce potential health and safety risks.

-Alternative 1 would provide long-term, beneficial impacts to ground safety.
+Alternative 1 provides long-term, beneficial impacts to ground safety.
 Many facilities are currently antiquated, poorly configured, insufficient in space, lacking proper cooling, and contain ACM and/or LBP.
 Projects 1-13 would alleviate overcrowding of facilities, protect personnel and equipment from intense desert heat by providing climate-controlled environments, and remove antiquated buildings.
-Projects 16-42 would address a number of safety-related deficiencies in the MSA.
-Pedestrian access through the MSA would be improved, particularly during the summer monsoon season when pedestrian walkways are prone to flooding, under implementation of Project 26.
+Projects 16-42 address a number of safety-related deficiencies in the MSA.
+Pedestrian access through the MSA would be improved with implementation of Project 26, particularly during the summer monsoon season when pedestrian walkways are prone to flooding.
 Lighting for night operations would be improved throughout the MSA under implementation of Projects 19, 20, and 25.
 Installation of shade structures under Projects 24 and 27 would protect personnel from the intense desert sun and new operation buildings would have comfort cooling.
-Projects 29 and 36 would improve the security and safety at the MSA ECP by moving administrative functions outside of the MSA security fence and improving the gate access entry and lighting.
+Projects 29 and 36 improve the security and safety at the MSA ECP by moving administrative functions outside of the MSA security fence and improving the gate access entry and lighting.